Shuyuan-Wang/bayesian-modeling/README.md

 In this section, I fit linear regression parameters (i.e. coefficients) using Bayesian method.
 After using MCMC to simulate from posterior distribution of parameters, I compute the predictions using the mean of simulated parameters.
 The model checking part comes as a justification of the linear regression model.
 Finally I compute the RMSE of the linear regression.

+## Posterior curve visualizatioin

+In this section, I try two sets of prior distribution over kernel parameters.
+By fixing one dimension (let's say latitude), I generate the predictive posterior distribution of log(tot.catch) across the range of the other dimension (let's say longitude).
+In this way, we could visualize how the Gaussian Process looks like.

+Prior set 1:

+- sigma_f ~ HalfNormal(1)

+- l ~ InverseGamma(5,5)

+- sigma_n ~ HalfNormal(1)

+Prior set 2:

+- sigma_f ~ HalfCauchyl(2)

+- l ~ HalfCauchy(2)

+- sigma_n ~ HalfNormal(1)